elphas-dev/elphas-recommender-laravel/README.md

 ```

 __*Delete the collection*__
-Be carefull with this :)
+Be careful with this :)
 ``` php
 Recommender::deleteCollection( $collectionId );
 ```